 The operation - involving a small cut in the patient's groin or chest through which a new valve is fitted - is far less risky than open heart surgery, but is currently not funded in Scotland.

-The couple did their research and asked to be referred to consultant cardiologist Dr Douglas Muir at the James Cook University Hospital in Middlesbrough.'Top of the world'
+The couple did their research and asked to be referred to consultant cardiologist Dr Douglas Muir at the James Cook University Hospital in Middlesbrough.

 The TAVI was performed in November and four days later Mr Leeper, a grandfather-of-four, was fit enough to return home and within weeks was back on the golf course and playing bowls.

 Mr Leeper: "I cannot express how well I feel - it feels like I have a new life.
 After open heart surgery there is terrible discomfort and tightness in the chest for weeks, but after this procedure, I felt on top of the world.

 "When I came round after a couple of hours, I just thought: 'that was quick.'
 The hospital team was fantastic."